 Never say that you don’t face adversity or that you don’t have any problems.
 All of us do, and vulnerability, authenticity, and transparency breed connectivity.
 So, just be honest!

-Here are some questions you can ask yourself to better help form the perfect response to this question:
+Here are some questions you can ask yourself to help better form the perfect response to this question:

 - What type of problem solver are you?